jiangmy97/MATLAB-Music/README.md

 Use the function sound() to create music.

 HOW TO PLAY:
-1. Download snd.m, tone.m and one of the main music programs.
+1. Download snd.m, tone.m and one of the main music programs (BJDJSS, YJM or KAWAHTAAAA).
 2. Run the main music program.

 The files with capitalized letters are the main music programs.